DevAkaya/The-Sealed-Lotus/Introduction.md

 Is it absolutely wrong?
 This is a question for philosophy.
 It's within of us apes to be competitive and to discriminate.
 Philosophers have argued for and against discrimination of different groups since the beginning of time.

-The idea of not discriminating based on biological sex is relatively new in the history of humanity.
-Essentially, we live in a society that says each sex is equal to the other.
-This has improved the lot of women in our society by a great deal.
-Globally, one can see examples of the horrors that sexism causes, in particular, the treatment of women in parts of the Arab world.
+The idea of not discriminating based on

 **God's Dislike Of Smart People**